mullaghori/Collatz-Sequence/README.md

 ***👉 No.2 Then write a program that let's user type in an integer and that keeps calling collatz() on the number until the function returns the value 1.***

 ##### Amazingly enough, this sequence actually works for any integer.
 Sooner or later, using this sequence you'll arrive at 1.
 Even mathematicians aren't sure why?.
-Your program is exploring what's called the 'collatz sequence'.
-Sometimes called the '"simplest impossible math problem"'.
+Your program is exploring what's called the collatz sequence.
+Sometimes called the "simplest impossible math problem".

 NOTE: Remember to convert the return value from input() to an integer with the int() function.
 Otherwise it will be a string value.